 I finally stayed about 15 years there.
 So it was 1998 when I left, I was 70.
 For the last five years, working one day a week, I had a specific project to do – the British Standard equivalent to the European Directive on best practice at work.
 You had to have a document where everything you did in the office and factory had to be documented in a certain way as evidence that this was what you were doing.
 It took me five years on a one day a week basis.
 I wasn’t in a hurry to finish it…

 And I sit here now as an octogenarian, enjoying life the best I can while I can.
 That was my working life.
 I’ve been very fortunate.

 I had a reunion with some school chums from the 1939-44 years at the CNS.
 I managed to get ten together and it was interesting, the different levels that they had achieved.
 I don’t know if I had reached their level of achievement, but I certainly did as far as income goes.

-When I was in Princes Street I came out of the front door one day and a smartly dressed lad was walking up the street.
-I said, "Hello Andy, I haven't seen you for a long time."
-He did three years at CNS and his mother was desperate for money, but he could leave at 14 and he got a job on the railways as a fireman on the train.
-That was the last I'd seen of him and here he was in his Savile Row suit walking up the street.
-Somehow he had got into the electronics industry in South America.
-And he was then going to see his two lads who were boarders at King Edward VI Grammar School at the Close and he just came through and came to the top of the pile.
+Another one of my school mates who had to leave early because his mother was desperate for money and got a job on the railways as a fireman, had somehow got into the electronic industry in South American and there he was in a Saville Row suit with two lads educated as boarders at King Edward VI Grammar School in the Close and he just came through and came to the top of the pile.
 You think, how strange … how people’s lives hinge on certain directions they take deliberately or indirectly.